BolehVPN arvostelu: Asiantuntijan tiivistelmä

 BolehVPN Streaming & Torrenting

-That said, I was able to unblock less-popular streaming sites like VRV, Sony Crackle, Pandora, and Crunchyroll.
+That said, my colleagues and I were able to access less-popular streaming sites like VRV, Sony Crackle, Pandora, and Crunchyroll.

 BolehVPN is okay for torrenting.
 It allows P2P traffic on certain servers, and it works with popular torrent clients like uTorrent, qBittorrent, and Vuze (I had the fastest speeds with qBittorrent, which BolehVPN recommends for Windows users).

 BolehVPN also has port forwarding, which lets you connect to more peers to get faster downloads.
 However, port forwarding is only available on the Luxembourg and Switzerland servers so users outside Europe are unlikely to get good speeds.
 The small total number of P2P servers is also the main reason it’s only “okay” for torrenting, as they quickly get overcrowded, which impacts the speeds.

 Honestly, there are better streaming and torrenting VPNs out there — ExpressVPN is consistently able to access popular streaming sites and allows torrenting on 3,000+ servers, and CyberGhost VPN has dedicated streaming servers for tons of streaming sites and allows P2P traffic on servers in almost 65+ countries.

 Overall, BolehVPN is pretty poor for streaming and it’s just okay for torrenting.
 It doesn’t work with the majority of the popular streaming sites, including those it specifically promotes, like Netflix.
 For torrenting, it allows P2P traffic on a few servers, has port forwarding (but only on 2 European servers), and works with popular torrent clients.
 However — the small number of servers means you’re likely to have slow speeds, and port forwarding will mostly be useless to anyone outside of Europe.